brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discourses From the Pali Canon Chapter VIII. MASTERING THE MIND.md

 - Highlight(pink) - Location 4565
 In the contemplation of phenomena, the emphasis shifts toward insight.
 One begins by observing and overcoming the five hindrances.
 The overcoming of the hindrances marks success in concentration.
 With the concentrated mind, one contemplates the five aggregates and the six sense bases.
 As contemplation gains momentum, the seven factors of enlightenment become manifest, and the development of the seven enlightenment factors culminates in knowledge of the Four Noble Truths.
 Knowledge of the Four Noble Truths liberates the mind from the defilements and thus leads to the attainment of Nibbāna.
-(SN 54:13; V 328–33 ≠ MN 118.15–43; III 82–88)

-- Highlight(pink) - Location 5146
-“Here, Ānanda, a monk develops the enlightenment factor of mindfulness, which is based upon seclusion, dispassion, and cessation, maturing in release.
-He develops the enlightenment factor of discrimination of phenomena … the enlightenment factor of energy … the enlightenment factor of rapture ... the enlightenment factor of tranquillity … the enlightenment factor of concentration … the enlightenment factor of equanimity, which is based upon seclusion, dispassion, and cessation, maturing in release.
-(Samyutta Nikaya 54:13; V 328–33 ≠ Majjhima Nikaya 118.15–43; III 82–88)

-- Highlight(pink) - Location 5150
-“It is, Ānanda, when the seven factors of enlightenment are developed and cultivated in this way that they fulfill true knowledge and liberation.”
-(Samyutta Nikaya 54:13; V 328–33 ≠ Majjhima Nikaya 118.15–43; III 82–88)

 ___